slickage/slickage-website/tests/README.md

 ### Test Organization

-- Group related tests using `describe` blocks
+- Group related tests using `describe` blocks with clear separators
 - Use descriptive test names that explain the expected behavior
-- Include setup and cleanup in `beforeEach` and `afterEach` hooks
+- Include comprehensive setup and cleanup in `beforeEach` and `afterEach` hooks
-- Mock external dependencies when appropriate
+- Test both success and failure scenarios
+- Include performance and memory validation where appropriate

 ### Assertions